Choosing the Right Electronic Health Record (EHR) for Your Private Practice

 Simple Practice is one of the most popular EHRs today, with most supporters praising its highly efficient and clear billing capabilities.
 Whether your customers pay full-fee or with insurance, Simple Practice can make it easy for you to keep everything in order.

 While Simple Practice is top rated for a reason, a disadvantage of it is that it doesn’t have a feature for multiple providers.
+(Ed. – As of 2017, they now have a group practice platform.)
 And it’s customer service reviews are relatively high, though some may wish they offered 24/7 technical support instead of just during business hours.

 This system is known for its excellent and responsive customer support, user-friendly interface, high security measures, and low cost.
 A possible downside of TherapyNotes is its limited billing features, including its inability to monitor secondary billing insurance.
 It also lacks a client portal.